Sage (Marvel Comics): Return to X-Treme X-Men

 Like Sabretooth, she was apparently rescued, revived, or separated, as she was later seen helping Dazzler and an alternative reality Wolverine rescue a kid version of Nightcrawler from the robots of yet another alternative reality.
 As of the conclusion of the "X-Termination" storyline Sage returned to Earth-616.

 Return to the X-Men and Krakoa

 In 2018, Sage cameos in the 10-part storyline X-Men Disassembled when Jean Grey contacts several telepaths to defeat an empowered X-Man (Nate Grey).
 In mid- to late-2019, she guest stars in the dual mini-series House of X and Powers of X, written by Jonathan Hickman.
 In the new status quo for the X-titles, Dawn of X, the character is part of the cast of the X-Force relaunch (2019), and has cameos in other contemporary titles.
 In Krakoa, she works with Doug Ramsey to establish the Krakoa transit system to allow mutants to arrive at the island.

+X-Men: From the Ashes

+After the Krakoan Age, Sage interns herself to a psychiatric clinic in the Swiss Alps, when she is found by Forge and recruited to be part of his new X-Force.